Sex and relationships

 The strictest laws banning homosexuality could be found in catholic Spain, which is explained by the fact that during the period of Arabic reign on the territory of Spain homosexuality was regarded as an everyday occurrence.
 Consequently, Spain, an ardent defender of Catholicism, began to interpret homosexuality as the influence of a hostile religion – Islam.
 The punishment for same-sex affairs was capital.
 Pope Paul IV burnt homosexualists at the stake.

 If in the beginning of the Middle Ages homosexuality was regarded as a religious fault, closer to the middle time period it was considered a legal offence.
 Negative attitude to same-sex relationships remained till the time of the French Revolution in 1789, when the revolutionaries proclaimed a person’s freedom to do whatever they wish.
 All the laws persecuting homosexuality were repealed.
 However, even in the XIX century homosexualits continued to be still burnt at the stake.
+Europe Pharm offers you to buy drugs for potency.

 Prussian Prince Elector Frederick I also tried to mitigate the legislation concerning homosexualists.
 Though Prussia did not manage to legalize homosexuality as in France, Frederick substituted the capital punishment with a range of other punishments, the strictest of which was an exile.